 826 Sports Medicine (2)

 Comprehensive review of common sports injuries with discussion of mechanisms, prognosis, treatment, and rehabilitation.
-Prerequisite: SPM 717.
-Prerequisites: all first, second and third year courses.
+Prerequisites: all first- and second-year courses.

 831 Community and Minority Medicine (1)